Start seeing your outdoor space as an ecosystem rather than a garden

 Most of the “bad bugs” have good sides to them, you just need to change your perspective to see the silver lining.

-For example, earwigs tend to eat a lot of veggie seedlings.
+For example, earwigs tend to eat a lot of vegetable seedlings.
 However, they are also nature’s great decomposers.
 They help break down our composts, and they help break down leaf litter.
 They also eat codling moth eggs.
-Beekeepers are introducing earwigs into their beehive to control varroa mites.

 There are so many similar examples of silver linings with your pest problems.
 Remember everything in life is a consumer until it gets consumed….
 It’s all about balance and supporting the higher level predators.